clarin-eric/VirtualCollectionRegistry/doc/Integration.md

 ## Introduction
 This document aims to provide a description of the virtual collection registry (VCR) submission endpoints, which can be used to create virtual collections from external applications.

-Note: The original version of this document was managed via google drive.
-This document replaces the google drive version.
+_Note_: The original version of this document was managed via [google documents](https://docs.google.com/document/d/1HYNDhtNIamcNP3kQg4IgLhcOk7uH60Ij5PJVksJLADM/).
+This markdown version replaces the google drive version.

 ## Submission endpoints